• Home

 Prelude was first introduced in 1939.

-Rose Point by Wallace.jpg
+Rose Point Silver Pattern by Wallace

 by Wallace